 - Plenty of live music by home-grown Ohio bands plus a special performance by Jake Owens.

 Like anything else, the more you participate, the more fun you will have, and the more rewarding the experience.

 Hundreds of cancer survivors were on the cruise and honored on stage.
 See this photo by Twin Studios of Columbus showing the many cancer survivors on stage with the Columbus Band.
 It was clearing a moving tribute.

 The Buckeye Cruise for Cancer is the brain-child of Lisa Cisco.
 Ms. Cisco is co-owner of Travel Partners, a travel agency in Dublin, Ohio (where I live).
 She is the first travel agent to book an entire Royal Caribbean ship.

-The idea for the cruise was sparked years ago when Ms. Cisco was on cruise that included the 1993 World Series Champions, the Toronto Blue Jays.
-The team only attracted a few hundred fans.
-She wondered if there were a good enough cause could Buckeye fans fill an entire ship?
+The idea for the cruise was sparked years ago when Ms. Cisco was on a cruise that included the 1993 World Series Champions and the Toronto Blue Jays.
+The team only attracted a few hundred fans, so she wondered if there were a good enough cause could Buckeye fans fill an entire ship?

-We now know that answer, but at that time that wasn’t entirely clear.
-She embarked on this venture assuming great risk.
-There were struggles getting the maiden voyage off the ground and onto water in 2008.
+We now know that answer, but at that time it wasn’t entirely clear.
+She embarked on this venture assuming a great risk.
+There were struggles getting the maiden voyage off the ground and onto the water in 2008.
 Ms. Cisco booked every room on the first cruise unsure if she could fill them all.
-She took a leap in faith.
+She took a leap of faith.

 Cancer Became the Cause

 Ms. Cisco’s own mother and grandparents had been affected by cancer.
 Plus, her agency already served Stefanie Spielman and her family.